 - Collaborative environment

 2.4.
 CollaborativeCollaborative companies are the ones that prioritize and promote collaboration and teamwork among employees.
 Which is why this is one of the best words to describe company values.
 A collaborative culture is one where everyone works together to reach a common goal, with each individual contributing their own ideas and expertise.
 Companies should create an atmosphere of trust, respect, and open communication so that team members feel comfortable sharing their thoughts and opinions.
-Similar words: cooperative, supportive, communal, and inclusive What employees expect from companies using these words to describe company culture;
+Similar culture words for work: cooperative, supportive, communal, and inclusive What employees expect from companies using these words to describe company culture;

 - Shared goals